Bison Legacy Act

 Bison once numbered in the tens of millions across the United States, played a central role in defining the economic and physical development of the American West and were integral to the sustenance of Native American life and culture.
 Bison are a symbol of our nation’s cultural and ecological heritage; a part of today’s physical landscape; and an economic driver for many Americans.

-Earlier this year, Texas Bison Association announced its support for the National Bison Legacy Act, a bill (S.3248) that if enacted by the U.S. Senate and House of Representatives, would designate the North American bison as the National Mammal of the United States.
+The Texas Bison Association announced its support for the National Bison Legacy Act, a bill (S.3248) that if enacted by the U.S. Senate and House of Representatives, would designate the North American bison as the National Mammal of the United States.

 The Bison Estray law is now Law!